iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     :align: center

 .. note::
-    This parameter is only available on firmware versions 0.2.0 and up.
+    This parameter is only available on **speed firmware** versions 0.2.0 and up.

 Simply set this value to **eRPM/100**, and your module will automatically transmit the KISS ESC standard's form of telemetry, and your flight controller will manage it natively as it calculates RPM by: